The Clear Edge

 • No deadline

-• No explanation of why is needed
+• No explanation of why it’s needed

 • Unclear format requirements